 Special Educational Needs and Disabilities are legally defined as ‘a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities’’ (SEND Code of Practice 2015).
 A child is described as having SEND if they have a learning difficulty or disability that means they will need special support at school which is likely to continue in the medium to long term.
 Difficulties range from relatively mild to severe but each child is unique and requires a personalised approach to support.

 SEND is described in relation to the following categories in the SEND Code of Practice.

 The SENCO is a specialist teacher who leads the implementation of our SEND policy in school and has oversight of all the children on the SEND register.
 The SENCO supports the class teachers and teaching assistant in understanding the needs of the child and making appropriate provision, liaises with external agencies, and manages the additional interventions some children need.

-Our SENCO is Caroline Corke.
-She is in school one day per fortnight and you can contact her through the school office.
+Our SENCO is Devon Anderson who is also a part time classroom teacher, and carries out SEND duties in school one day per week and you can contact her through the school office.
 Phone calls can usually be organised between visits if you ask us.

 There are a range of ways in which we might identify possible SEND.
 The main ones are shown below.

 Placing a child on the SEND register is a matter for discussion and agreement.
 If a parent feels strongly that their child should not be on the register, they do not have to be, but monitoring and support would then be arranged through the class teacher rather than the SENCO.